jeaye/nixos-in-place/README.md

 ## Platform-specifics
 ### Digital Ocean
+DO makes some assumptions about static ips and networking, based on the droplet OS and version you choose. nixos-in-place will work best from a Debian 8 droplet.

-For use on DO droplets, follow the normal steps for your platform (Debian has shown the best results) but add the `-d` flag to `./install` (see `-h` for more info).
+To install on a DO droplet, follow the normal steps for your platform, but add the `-d` flag to `./install` (see `-h` for more info).
 Once installed, if you clean up `/old-root`, you must keep `/old-root/etc/network` around; DO needs it!

 The default configuration for NixOS disables SSH, so you'll need to use the DO console, once you've finished the installation, in order to setup which services